 DI: Could you please tell us more about your art and design background?
 What made you become an artist/designer?
 Have you always wanted to be a designer?

-KiyokaYamazuki : I became an illustrator when my older sister, who was a designer in Osaka, had an acquaintance, an illustrator, look at my illustrations.
-I wanted to be a painter when I was three years old.
+KiyokaYamazuki 山附貴世香 : I became an illustrator when my older sister, who was a designer in Osaka, showed an illustrator she knew some of my illustrations.
+I'd wanted to be a painter since I was three years old.

 DI: Can you tell us more about your company / design studio?

-KiyokaYamazuki : After working at a design office in Nagoya from 1985 to 1987, I am a freelance illustrator from 1987 to the present.
+KiyokaYamazuki 山附貴世香 : After working at a design office in Nagoya from 1985 to 1987, I have been working as a freelance illustrator since 1987.
+I founded the company by myself, so I am a completely freelance illustrator.

 DI: What is "design" for you?